 Uni Primary emphasizes a literacy approach in which many children learn to read by reading and to write by writing.
-Some children need more specified general phonemic practice for mastery, and other children may have a learning difficulty or difference in their acquisition of literacy skills.
+Many children also need more specified general phonemic practice for mastery, and some children may have a learning difficulty or difference in their acquisition of literacy skills.
 Importance is placed on the "making sense" process (from interpretating stories to decoding words) and a love for literacy.
 Early literacy involves three reading cue systems: contextual, grammatical, and phonetic.
 Teachers create a literacy rich environment and model meaningful listening, reading, speaking, dramatizing, and writing.
 In the elementary classrooms, students have opportunities to read in small book groups with peers, read with buddies, read to themselves, and read individually with teachers.
-Older students participate in book groups, taking on roles to lead/contribute to discussions.
+Older students participate in book groups, taking on roles to lead/contribute to critical thinking and analysis discussion.